RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 **[New feature, core C++]**

 ## PID component cleanup
-The current PID implementation needs to be cleaned up.
+~~The current PID implementation needs to be cleaned up.
 All joint commands should use iterators instead of for loops and cisstVector methods on vector of joints.<br>
-Fix velocity when in simulated mode.<br>
+Fix velocity when in simulated mode.~~<br>
 Fix jumps/clamp when outside joint limit: https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/63.<br>
 Maybe moving to JSON format could help but this might be an unnecessary incompatibility.<br>
 **[Improvement, core C++]**

 ## Velocity control
 Add special mode to PID to servo torque based on current velocity or any better approach.
 In arm class, add code to convert cartesian velocities (likely in body frame) to joint velocities and use PID interface to control joint velocities.
 Add ROS topics for this new feature.<br>
-**[New feature, core C++]**

-## Torque limits specific to tool
-Add torque limits per joint in PID configurable by tool.
-The JSON file for the tool is loaded by the PSM class so we need to add the proper interfaces to the PID component.<br>
 **[New feature, core C++]**

 ## Gravity compensation